 Table 2: Potential indicators of unsatisfactory supervisory performance

 1.The advisor fails to meet the minimum expectations as defined in the Academic Performance Expectations Framework for their level and focus

-2. The advisor has failed to meet the agreed professional development requirements as stipulated in 2.3d and their line manager during the Performance and Development Planning process
+2. The advisor has failed to meet the agreed Advisor training and development and any other requirement stipulated by their line manager during the Performance and Development Planning process

 3. The advisor has had a disproportionate number of HDR candidates request transfer to another advisor

 4. The advisor has had a disproportionate number of candidates withdraw from the University